Councillor Jackson is Chairman of Penrith Council and was elected the second Mayor of Penrith on 15 May 2017.

 The Mayors Medal Award

-On 15 December 2017, the Mayor awarded the first Mayor’s Medals to the four committee members of Penrith Allotment Association who have contributed years of outstanding voluntary time to manage and maintain the allotments in Penrith, initially on behalf of Eden District Council and now for the Town Council.
+On 15 December 2017, the Mayor awarded the first Mayor’s Medals to four past committee members of Penrith Allotment Association who have contributed years of outstanding voluntary time to manage and maintain the allotments in Penrith, initially on behalf of Eden District Council and now for the Town Council.

 The Ullswater Community College Award